pengyue/mysql-connector-mxj-mac-os-catalina/README.md

 This repository adds the 64 executables of mysql and mysqld, so that mysql-connector-mxj could works on MacOS Catalina.

-You can clone the repo and run the command below
+You can clone the repo and run the command below inside of the repo

 ```jar cvf mysql-connector-mxj-db-files-5.0.12.jar .```